Abnormal Breath Sounds

 When someone has a medical diagnosis involving the respiratory system, most of the time, something is not right with one of the functions listed above:

-- either the way they breath is not effective,
+- either the way they breathe is not effective,

 - their airway is obstructed due to not being able to keep their airway clear, or